-Students who have a meaningful background in the arts, have achieved distinct accomplishments or are interested in pursuing the fine and performing arts in college are encouraged to discuss their experiences and portfolios through sections of the application itself-in the Common Application essay, in the list of activities or in the Bucknell supplement.
-Any supplemental materials that are sent to admissions will be processed as Arts Merit Scholarship material regardless of your intention to apply for the scholarship or not.
+Students who have achieved distinct accomplishments, a meaningful background in the arts, or are interested in pursuing the fine and performing arts in college are encouraged to discuss their experiences and portfolios through sections of the application itself — in the Common Application essay or in the list of activities.
+Any supplemental materials (newspaper articles, videos, pictures, audio, etc.) that are submitted via SlideRoom will be processed with your application for admission, and may used for Arts Merit Scholarship consideration.

 An arts merit scholarship is a grant, meaning it is gift aid that does not have to be repaid.
 For students who may also qualify for need-based assistance, an arts merit scholarship must be incorporated into the entire financial aid package.
 It is possible that loans may be decreased, and/or total grant funding may be increased to a degree, although the impact will vary on a case-by-case basis.

 A few arts merit scholarship recipients also qualify for academic merit aid, including Presidential Fellowships and Dean's Scholarships, but academic merit aid is very limited at Bucknell.

 No. The Arts Merit Scholarship is open only to prospective first-year students.